 - Running shoes or shoes you can do some basic hiking in.

 - Guts!
-(Just joking, Elli’s been doing this since she was 4… if she can, you can!)
+(Just joking, Little Adventurer has been doing this since she was 4… if she can, you can!)

 Another note: Children need to be at least 7 years old to participate.

-Is this a sponsored post?: Yes, however we take the responsibility of shared posts VERY seriously and only work with partners we can wholeheartedly recommend and services we would purchase ourselves.
+Is this a sponsored post?: Yes, our Kauai ziplining adventure is sponsored.
+However, we take the responsibility of shared posts VERY seriously and only work with partners we can wholeheartedly recommend and services we would purchase ourselves.

 Looking to plan the ultimate family trip to Kauai?
 Check out our other stories and recommendations: